 In this lesson, you will compare statements and understand their purpose.
 Then you will determine which one is best for you in order to create one for your own resume.

-In the past, most job seekers included a career objective on their resumes to tell the hiring manager what type of position they were looking for.
+In the past, most job seekers included a career objective on their resumes to tell hiring managers what type of position they were looking for.
 A more recent trend is to include a summary statement or a professional profile in place of the objective.
 However, some job seekers include both an objective and a summary.
 Regardless of which you choose to include, this area should:

 - Appear just under your contact information